 How long does a visit typically last?

-Do you offer tours in languages other than English?
+Do you offer programs in languages other than English?

-Tours are guided in English.
-However, interpretation is available upon request.
-Please make requests for interpretation at least one month in advance.
+Interpretation services are available upon request.
+Please make requests for interpretation at least 2 months in advance.

 What if it rains during my activity?

 In the event of inclement weather, outdoor activities may be canceled.
 The program coordinator will be in touch with rescheduling options, if and when they are available.

 What accommodations are available for guests with mobility devices?

 Transportation with wheelchair lifts or storage for mobility devices are available with advanced notice.
 Please allow 8 weeks notice for trips that require transportation for mobility devices.

 Most of our indoor and outdoor gardens and facilities, including restrooms and classrooms, are wheelchair accessible at our York Street location.
 Some areas in the Gardens are not wheelchair accessible without assistance.
 Please check with Visitor Services staff upon entry to the Gardens if you need clarification on accessible routes.
 Wheelchairs are available to borrow during your visit.